 Stay smoke-free for 28 days and you're 5 times more likely to quit for good.

-Quitting is not easy, and you will understandably be concerned at how your life will be affected.
-Flip the cards below, and see how quitting will instead change your life for the better in the long run.
+Quitting is not easy and you will understandably be concerned at how your life will be affected.
+Flip the cards below, and see how quitting will instead change your life for the better in

 Smoking hurts your body, and true friends will not want that for you.
 And what about the friends and family who have always wanted you to drop the habit?
 You’ll be making them so proud.